Please ensure Javascript is enabled for purposes of website accessibility

 Represents Oregonians who are blind.

-Ms. Goodman is a student at Portland State University, studying Accounting and Business.
+Ms. Goodman graduated from Portland State University with a degree in Accounting and Business.
 She is an advocate for individuals who are blind to be able to fully engage in any life activity of their choosing, including a career.
 She is committed to informing the policies and priorities for the Commission for the Blind that impact the services received by many Oregonians who are blind.
-In her free time, Lillian, accompanied by her guide dog Spinoza, enjoys activities such as dragon boating, rowing, tandem cycling, hiking, skiing, paddle boarding, and kayaking.
+In her free time, Lillian, accompanied by her guide dog Spinoza, enjoys various adaptive sports and traveling in addition to reading.

 Laurel Hudson